Divorce

 To talk with our team about your Nashville divorce, please call (629) 245-2933.

 Every family brings its own history, values, and pressures into a divorce.
 We begin by listening.
-During our first conversations, we work to understand your priorities, whether that involves protecting your relationship with your children, keeping a home, maintaining a business, or reducing conflict with your spouse.
-That foundation helps us shape a strategy that fits your life, not someone else’s.
+During our first conversations, we work to understand your priorities.
+That may involve protecting your relationship with your children, keeping a home, maintaining a business, or reducing conflict with your spouse.
+That foundation shapes a strategy that fits your life, not someone else’s.

-Our family law practice includes a wide range of divorce-related matters.
-We assist clients in uncontested divorces where spouses are largely in agreement, and in contested cases where parenting time, support, or property division are disputed.
-We also handle situations that involve long-term marriages, blended families, and complex financial pictures.
-Throughout, our attorneys keep the focus on your goals and the practical realities you face.
+Our family law practice covers the full range of divorce-related matters.
+We assist clients in uncontested divorces where spouses are largely in agreement and in contested cases where parenting time, support, or property division are disputed.
+We also handle long-term marriages, blended families, and cases with complex financial pictures.
+Alimony and spousal support are part of our divorce representation, whether you’re seeking support or responding to a claim.
+Throughout, we keep the focus on your goals and the practical realities you face.

 Children, Support, & Co-Parenting

 For many parents, the most difficult part of divorce is wondering how it will affect their children.
-In Tennessee, courts that serve families in and around Nashville generally make custody and parenting time decisions based on the best interests of each child.
-That standard looks at factors like stability, each parent’s involvement, and the ability to support the child’s relationship with the other parent.
+Tennessee courts serving families in and around Nashville make custody and parenting time decisions based on the best interests of each child.
+This standard looks at factors like stability, each parent’s involvement, and the ability to support the child’s relationship with the other parent.

 We work with parents to develop parenting plans that reflect their children’s needs and the realities of school, work, and activities.
-This can include schedules for regular time, holidays, and vacations, as well as guidelines for how major decisions about education, health care, and other important issues will be made.
-Our aim is to help you create a framework that supports your children and reduces future conflict where possible.
+That can include schedules for regular time, holidays, and vacations, as well as guidelines for major decisions about education and health care.
+Our goal is to help you build a framework that supports your children and reduces future conflict where possible.

 Child support is often another source of anxiety.
-Tennessee uses guidelines that consider income, parenting time, and certain expenses, but applying those guidelines in real life can still feel confusing.
-We help parents understand how support typically works in cases heard for families living in this region and how it fits into the broader financial picture.
-Throughout, we remain mindful of the emotional strain you and your children may be experiencing and the importance of preserving strong parent-child relationships.
+Tennessee uses guidelines that consider income, parenting time, and certain expenses, but applying those guidelines in practice can still feel confusing.
+We help parents understand how support typically works in cases like theirs and how it fits into the broader financial picture.
+Throughout, we remain mindful of the emotional weight you and your children may be carrying and the importance of preserving strong parental rights and parent-child relationships.

-As you think about parenting issues, it can help to consider:
+As you think through parenting issues, it can help to consider:

 • Your child’s daily routine and what stability would look like after divorce